 Back to the point: where is Snow White’s mom?
-Isn’t she that evil witch with the poison apple?
-Maybe Cinderella and Snow White’s stepmothers should be reported to CYS because they’re clearly not taking their role as parent very seriously.
-These mother figures certainly don’t paint we who bear children in a very favorable light.
+Is she that evil witch with the poison apple?
+Maybe someone should report Cinderella and Snow White’s stepmothers to CYS; they’re clearly not taking their role as parent very seriously.
+These mother figures certainly don’t paint step parents in a very favorable light.

 Fend for yourselves, ladies.
 Do you.

 And don’t even get me started on Finding Nemo.
 I still have to fast forward the beginning where Nemo’s mother and ALL OF HIS SIBLINGS are viciously attacked and murdered right in front of him and his father.
-No wonder dude is all messed up and the epitome of a helicopter parent.
-He’s probably popping Xanax under da’ sea with Ariel who, surprise, surprise, is also sans mama.
+No wonder Nemo’s dad is all messed up and the epitome of a helicopter parent; he’s probably popping Xanax under da’ sea with Ariel who, surprise, surprise! is also sans mama.